 Click Add.
-When you do, the upper portion of the dialog returns to its initial (blank) state and the WHERE clause is added to the WHERE Clause window.
-You could add additional WHERE clauses at this point, to further restrict the data, but we won't for this example.
+When you do, the upper portion of the dialog returns to its initial (blank) state, and the WHERE clause is added to the WHERE Clause window.
+You could add additional WHERE clauses at this point, to further restrict the data, but that is not necessary for this example.

-Click OK to return to the Configure Select Statement dialog box.
-While you are at it, sort the results by the SalesOrderID column by clicking on the Order By button.
-The Add ORDER BY Clause dialog with the SalesOrderID column selected is shown in Figure 4-25.
-The ORDER BY clause is another SQL keyword, and this one does just what its name implies-it sorts the results using the selected field for sort order.
+Click OK to return to the ConfigureData Source dialog box.
+While you are at it, sort the results by the SalesOrderID column by clicking on the ORDER BY button.
+The Add ORDER BY Clause dialog with the SalesOrderID column selected is shown in Figure 4-26.
+The ORDER BY clause is another SQL construct, and this one does just what its name implies-it sorts the results using the specified field for the sort order.